b-star-fellowship/b-star-fellowship.github.io/index.markdown

 #### Why the name B*?

 It's a reference to A*, the graph search algorithm.
-Creating a software product from scratch requires conviction you're building the right thing (heuristic), and lot of iteration (backtracking).
+Creating a software product from scratch requires conviction you're building something useful (heuristic), and lot of iteration (backtracking).